Who Is On My Wifi – Blocking

-Who’s On My Wifi currently offers two options for blocking unknown devices on a network.
+Who’s On My Wifi currently offers 2 supported solutions for blocking unknown devices on a network.

-Hardware Based Blocking – Blocking that is done at the router to disable network access for certain devices.
+#1.
+Router Based Blocking – Blocking that is done at the router to disable network access for certain devices.
 Who’s On My Wifi offers this through the Simple Secure Router.
 The Simple Secure Router offers a stable blocking technique through the use of IPTables on an OpenWRT firmware.

-Software Based Blocking – A jamming technique done through the Windows software and WinPcap to disrupt a device’s network connectivity.
-This option is being removed by October 2015.
-At that time, only Hardware Based Blocking through the router will be offered.
+Deprecated – No Longer Supported – Software Based Blocking – A jamming technique done through the Windows software and WinPcap to disrupt a device’s network connectivity.
+Support for this option was removed on October 2015, and has been removed from all future versions of the software.

 Simple Secure Router

-Blocking in our router edition is more consistent and secure than in our Windows edition because blocking in the router edition is able to filter any network traffic specifically targeted to go to the device being blocked at the hardware level.
+Blocking in our router edition provides a consistent, stable blocking effect by using packet filtering on the router to filter any network traffic specifically targeted to go to the device being blocked.
 In this case, the intruder is still on the wireless, but unable to receive any packets.
 This is very similar to the technology used in a router MAC Filter.

 Blocking in the Simple Secure Router is done using an IPTables filter to remove traffic targeted from reaching the intended receiver.